JorgeETorradoF/Graph-Based-DFA/README.md

 ## Overview

-Welcome to Graph-Based-DFA, a sophisticated C++ template designed for deterministic finite automata (DFA).
-This template leverages a graph-based approach to efficiently model and implement DFAs in C++.
+Welcome to this Graph-Based-DFA, a C++ template designed for deterministic finite automata (DFA).
+This template leverages a graph-based approach to model and implement DFAs in C++.

 ## Getting Started